 Table Rock Overlook

-Table Rock Mountain rises 3,124 feet above sea level and can be seen for miles.
-But if you want to get up close without the strenuous 7+mi hike, just head to the Table Rock Viewpoint within Table Rock State Park.
+Table Rock Mountain rises 3,124 feet above sea level and is visible for miles.
+But if you want to get up close without the strenuous 7+mile hike, just head to the Table Rock Viewpoint within Table Rock State Park.
+It’s one of the most stellar mountain overlooks near Greenville, SC.

-To access the pull-off you’ll need a State Park Pass (or to pay admission); it is located about halfway between the Table Rock Nature Center and Gaines Lodge parking areas.
-If the Park is full or you don’t have a Park Pass, head instead to the Table Rock State Park Visitor Center on Lake Oolenoy, where you’ll find restrooms and a gift shop, plus rocking chairs on a wide porch with a prime view of Table Rock.
+To access the pull-off you’ll need a state park pass (or pay admission).
+The viewpoint is halfway between the Table Rock Nature Center and Gaines Lodge parking areas.
+If the park is full or you don’t have a park pass, head instead to the Table Rock State Park Visitor Center on Lake Oolenoy.
+Here, you’ll find restrooms and a gift shop, plus rocking chairs on a wide porch with a prime view of Table Rock.

 Sassafras Mountain

-From Table Rock State Park it’s another 4 miles or so to the intersection of Highway 11 and Moorefield Memorial Highway, where you make a right to drive north 7.5 miles to Rocky Bottom, SC.
+From Table Rock State Park, it’s another four miles or so to the intersection of Highway 11 and Moorefield Memorial Highway.
+Make a right and drive north 7.5 miles to Rocky Bottom, SC.
 Make another right on F. Van Clayton Memorial Highway (Sassafras Mountain Road) and take it all the way to the end to Sassafras Mountain Observation Tower.
 This is the highest point in South Carolina!

-From the parking lot to the tower is just over a tenth of a mile, but the short stroll is worth it as on a clear day you’ll have 360-degree mountain views of North & South Carolina and Georgia.
+The distance between the parking lot and the tower is just over a tenth of a mile, but the short stroll is worth it.
+On a clear day, you’ll have 360-degree mountain views of North Carolina, South Carolina, and Georgia.

 Jumping Off Rock

-This next stop requires a bit of time, and patience, as it requires a long drive down a gravel road.
-Once you are back on Moorefield Memorial Highway, go north 0.9 miles to Horse Pasture Road.
-This road is open year-round, but will close due to hazardous weather conditions: see SCDNR for updates.
-High clearance is recommended for the 9.6-mile drive to the overlook, but not required.
+This next stop requires a bit of time and patience as it involves a long drive up a narrow gravel road.
+Once you’re back on Moorefield Memorial Highway, go north 0.9 miles to Horse Pasture Road.
+This road is generally open year-round, but closes in hazardous weather conditions.
+See SCDNR for updates.
+High clearance is recommended, but not required, for the 9.6-mile drive to the overlook.

-On your way in you’ll pass several Heritage Preserves and Wildlife Management Areas, with multiple waterfall hiking trails and Foothills Trail trailheads located on Horse Pasture Road.
+On your way in, you’ll pass several Heritage Preserves and Wildlife Management Areas with multiple waterfall hiking trails and Foothills Trail trailheads.

-Look for a small pull-off with an obvious trail, it’s only a couple hundred feet to the view.
-Jumping Off Rock is the first of several stops located in the Jocassee Gorges region in this driving tour that features views of Lake Jocassee; if you opt to skip it you’ll get similar views from the Bad Creek Overlook.
+At the top, look for a small pull-off with an obvious trail.
+From there, it’s only a couple hundred feet to the view.
+Jumping Off Rock is the first of several stops located in the Jocassee Gorges region in this driving tour that features views of Lake Jocassee.
+If you opt to skip it, you’ll get similar views from the Bad Creek Overlook.

 Long Shoals Wayside Park

 Once back on Cherokee Foothills Scenic Highway, look for the intersection with Roy F. Jones Rd.
-After driving 1.4 miles west on Highway 11 you’ll see the entrance to Long Shoals Roadside Park.
+After driving 1.4 miles west on Highway 11, you’ll see the entrance to Long Shoals Roadside Park.
 There are picnic tables located right next to the parking area, but this stop does require a short climb to reach Little Eastatoe Creek.
-While not as long as the walk to the Sassafras Mountain tower, it is a little steeper – it descends about 100ft.
+While not as long as the walk to the Sassafras Mountain tower, it descends about 100 feet and is a bit steeper.

 GPS Coordinates: 34.949246, -82.851151